mufflyt/mystery_shopper/README.md

 * [Hamlyn-2016-Accessibility-and-barriers-to-oncol.pdf](https://github.com/mufflyt/mystery_shopper/files/11973801/Hamlyn-2016-Accessibility-and-barriers-to-oncol.pdf)
 * [Sandoval-2023-Institutional-barriers-to-clinical-.pdf](https://github.com/mufflyt/mystery_shopper/files/11973800/Sandoval-2023-Institutional-barriers-to-clinical-.pdf)

+### Ethics of a Mystery Caller Study
+* One ethical issue is informed consent.
+Participants have a right to know the purpose of the study, the potential risks and benefits, and what will be expected of them.
+With a mystery caller study, participants may not be aware that they are being observed or that their interactions are part of a research project.
+This lack of informed consent raises questions about autonomy and the participants' ability to make an informed decision about their participation.
+It is important to carefully weigh the potential benefits of the study against the potential harm caused by deception and ensure that participants' rights are protected.

+* Another ethical concern is potential harm or distress caused by deception.
+Deceptive practices can lead to feelings of mistrust, confusion, and discomfort among participants when they discover they were not provided with accurate information.
+In a mystery caller study, individuals may feel violated or manipulated when they find out their conversations were recorded and analyzed without their knowledge.
+Researchers have a responsibility to minimize harm and ensure that participants' well-being is prioritized.
+Clear guidelines for handling and debriefing participants after the study should be in place to address any negative emotional or psychological effects that may arise from the deception.

+* To minimize and remedy the risks associated with deception in a mystery caller study, researchers can consider the following measures:

+1. Informed Consent: While complete transparency may compromise the study's objectives, it is essential to provide participants with informed consent to the extent possible.
+Researchers can disclose the general nature of the study without revealing specific details that may compromise the integrity of the research.
+Participants should understand that they may receive mystery calls or be part of a study involving observational research.
+This disclosure helps ensure that participants have a basic understanding of their involvement and can make an informed decision about participating.

+2. Debriefing: After the study is complete, researchers should conduct a thorough debriefing session with participants.
+This is an opportunity to explain the true purpose of the study, clarify any misconceptions, and address any concerns or emotional reactions that participants may have.
+During the debriefing, participants should be given the option to withdraw their data if they feel uncomfortable with their participation.
+Here is a copy of an example debriefing letter: `Muffly-Corbisiero Debriefing Letter.doc`, see directory.

+3. Ethical Review: Researchers should seek ethical review and approval from relevant institutional review boards (IRBs) or ethics committees.
+These bodies can provide guidance on the study design, participant consent, and the potential risks and benefits of deception.

+4. Minimize Harm: Researchers should take precautions to minimize potential harm caused by deception.
+This includes ensuring that the study design and procedures are carefully planned and implemented to mitigate any negative impacts on participants.

+5. Data Anonymization: To protect participants' privacy, all collected data should be properly anonymized and securely stored.
+Researchers should ensure that any identifiable information is removed or encrypted, reducing the risk of unintended disclosure or breaches of confidentiality.

 ## Phase 1 - Retrieve and Validate the Telephone Numbers from a Society's Patient facing Database

 ### Code to evaluate enthealth.org list of physicians